 Tooth decay is one of the most common diseases throughout the world that can develop into a serious problem.
 To minimize the risk of dental decay, research has shown and proven the efficacy of fluoride treatment in helping prevent tooth decay.

 Fluoride strengthens the tooth by binding to the crystals in the enamel layer of the tooth.
-To determine which treatment approach and procedures would be right for you, please contact our office today to speak with a dental professional to determine how your dental health can be best managed.
+To determine which treatment approach and procedures would be right for you, please contact our dentist in Arcadia today to determine how your dental health can be best managed.

-This prescription-strength toothpaste contains a higher level of fluoride, pH buffer (decreases acidity), xylitol and calcium phosphate.
+This prescription-strength toothpaste contains a higher level of fluoride, a pH buffer (decreases acidity), xylitol, and calcium phosphate.
 These four key ingredients help reduce the risk of developing tooth decay and may even remineralize and reverse the initial stages of tooth decay.

 What is Fluoride?

 Water fluoridation is endorsed by the World Health Organization and the American Medical Association.
 The US Centers for Disease Control and Prevention listed water fluoridation as one of the ten great public achievements of the 20th century.

 If you live in an area with fluoridated water, brushing your teeth daily with fluoride toothpaste should be sufficient in combating decay and cavities.
-However, if you do not have access to fluoridated water, additional treatment or fluoride supplements may be necessary.
+However, if you do not have access to fluoridated water, additional fluoride treatment or fluoride supplements may be necessary.

 Steps to minimize the risk of cavities

-- Use toothpaste with a higher level of fluoride (i.e. prescription strength toothpaste) if you suffer from dry mouth and are prone to tooth decay/dental cavities
+- Use toothpaste with a higher level of fluoride (i.e. prescription strength toothpaste) if you suffer from dry mouth and are prone to tooth decay/dental cavities.

-To receive a personalized plan and recommendation tailored to your dental health needs, please contact our office today to schedule an appointment and speak with our dental experts.
+To receive a personalized plan and recommendations tailored to your dental health needs, please contact our office today to schedule an appointment and speak with our dental professionals.